byuccl/spydrnet/README.md

 # Future Work

+For the release:
+We need good API examples
+Complete API, object removal
+We need good documentation

+Prerelease for before the holidays

+- check the projects tab on github for some information on this.
+- we need to define the documentation pre-release as well.

+We need a release check

+1.1.0
+new formats
+merge netlists
+constraint handling

 Serializer of the itermediate representation look into pickle (for now) and json Properties and names need work callbacks